dechavezv/Hoffman2_Notes/README.md

 To avoid memory issues with other users you can get a whole node for your job with: \
 `exclusive`.
 Your header should look something like this `qrsh -l highmem,highp,**exclusive**,h_rt=48:00:00`

 2. **When you paralilize your jobs** (Thanks kirk's lab for the info !!!).
-When you include `-pe`, every independent job has its own virtual memory, \
-so one posible solution is to include in the header of your script an specific amount of virtual memory with `h_vmem=`. \
+When you include `-pe`, every independent job has its own virtual memory, so one posible solution is to include in the header of your script an specific amount of virtual memory with `h_vmem=`. \
 This amount should be at least the sum of the virtual memmory of all the independet ones.
 One easy fix, sugested by Jazlyn from kirk's lab, is to request a h_vmem equal to the product of h_data times the number of slots requested.

-**IMPORTANT* Regardless if you add in your script header `h_vmem=`, every job has its own virtual memory.
+**IMPORTANT** Regardless if you add in your script header `h_vmem=`, every job has its own virtual memory.
 You can find out what is the amount of virtual memory \
 of job by typing:
 `qstat -j <name_of_job> | grep 'resour'`

 # Parallelizing your jobs.
 There are two ways to Parallelize your jobs: `-pe shared` and `-pe dc*`.

-`-pe shared`: will look for cores at the same node.
+`-pe shared` will look for cores at the same node.
 In case of `-pe dc*` it will look at cores in different nodes.

 The advantage of `-pe shared` is that once it has started it may run faster.
-However, because hoffman is looking for a node with \
-a particular number of cores, it may take longer to start.
+However, because hoffman is looking for a node with a particular number of cores, it may take longer to start.
 In contrast, `-pe dc*` can chose cores from whatever node its availalbe, thus making the waiting time shorter. \
 The downside of `-pe dc*` is that it may take longer to run since it has to collect information for multiple nodes.
 The recomnedation is to use \
 `-pe shared` if your program is multi-threaded, which means that uses shared-memory.
 You should use `-pe dc*` if your program uses a MPI-style that handles multi-node jobs.